 A comparison of the RV coefficient with graphical illustration of the MFA and GAP solutions clearly showed that even though the RV coefficient is quite high (even higher than 0.85), the differences between samples can be quite large along the second component.
 The reason for this is that the RV coefficient gives most emphasis to the direction with the largest eigenvalue.
 Our recommendation here is that one computes both MFA and GPA and looks at the plots before putting too much emphasis on the interpretation of the components.

 The relative size of the individual differences between individuals is generally smaller for GPA than for MFA.
-This may look a bit surprising since MFA is based on a non-restricted linear transform, but may indicate towards an advantage of the GPA, possibly accompanied with the idea presented above for how to extend GPA to more than 2 dimensions.
+This may look a bit surprising since MFA is based on a non-restricted linear transform, but may indicate towards an advantage of the GPA, possibly accompanied with the idea presented above for how to extend GPA to more than 2 components.
 It should be noted, however, that the MFA results reported are based on the calculation and plotting procedure recommended in Abdi et al. (2013).
 Other approaches could be envisioned.
 The results from the MFA clearly show that a large portion of the variation is left in component 3 and further.
 For a complete analysis of the data, these components should also be considered.
 This may point towards the use of cluster analysis for improved interpretation (see e.g. Dahl and Næs, 2004), but this aspect is beyond the scope of the present paper.

 Acknowledgements